brewin/mvi-coroutines/README.md

-Experimenting with MVI pattern on Android using Kotlin coroutines.
+Experimenting with MVI-like Android app architecture using Kotlin coroutines.